dbousfie/4212syllabus/syllabus.md

     <https://uwaterloo.ca/centre-for-teaching-excellence/Assessment-AI-Strategies>
     excluding: True/False Questions, Quiz, Exams and Tests, Fill-in-the-Blank Questions, Close Reading with Questions, Diagram or Image-Based Questions, Summary.
-If you have any questions please contact the instructor about the viability of your participation.
+If you have any questions, please contact the instructor about the viability of your participation.

 > Sample weekly participation submission:![Picture 565367195, Picture,